midhunmohananp/blacktrail-backup/README.md

 ### Features

-1. Chat feature from law enforcement agencies to their
+1. Chat feature from ordinary people to connect to law enforcement agencies.
 2. Using Paypal

 ---
 Stack used :

 1. Laravel